neckell/go-template/README.md

 - CI/CD pipeline integration

 ## Contributions

-Feel free to contribute or submitting issues
+Feel free to contribute with new ideas, improvements or submitting issues